BOARD OF DIRECTORS

 Greg Limperis

-BOARD MEMBER, ELECTED, 2025-2027With a proven track record of leadership in educational technology, I am committed to advocating for the effective integration of technology in education.
-My qualifications include Professional development of educators in the proper use of educational technology to help improve teaching and learning.
-I believe in a student-centered approach where technology serves as a catalyst for personalized learning and equitable access.
-As a MassCUE Board member, I aim to amplify the voices of educators, promote best practices, and work collaboratively to advance the strategic use of technology across the Commonwealth.
+BOARD MEMBER, ELECTED, 2025-2027With a proven track record of leadership in educational technology, Greg is committed to advocating for the effective integration of technology in education.
+His qualifications include Professional development of educators in the proper use of educational technology to help improve teaching and learning.
+Greg believes in a student-centered approach where technology serves as a catalyst for personalized learning and equitable access.

 Read moreBio